 In other words, the nature of the specific duties you will be required to undertake for your U.S. employer will be so specialised and complex that the knowledge required to perform these duties is usually associated with the attainment of a bachelor’s or higher degree.

 You must also be able to demonstrate that you are uniquely qualified for the position in question because of your field of study or work experience.
-Needless to say, you will also need the offer of a job from a U.S. employer who is prepared to sponsor you, and who can then petition for a H1B visa on your behalf.
+Needless to say, you will also need the offer of a job from a US employer who is prepared to sponsor you, and who can then petition for a H1B visa on your behalf.

-H1B to permanent residence
+H1B to Green Card

 Having established yourself in your new job role, you may decide that you would like to live in the US on a more permanent basis.
 Under an H1B it is possible to petition for permanent residency in the United States, ie; obtain a green card, once you satisfy the minimum residence requirement, among other Green Card criteria.